 On-ice officials have the right to eject any player from a game.

-Game misconduct penalties will result in a 1 game suspension and be reviewed by the Hockey League.
+Game misconduct penalties will result in an automatic 1 game suspension and be reviewed by the Hockey League; at which point additional suspensions may be added.

 Fighting majors will all be reviewed by the Commissioner and participating players will receive an automatic game misconduct penalty and 2 game minimum suspension for their first offense.
 A player’s second offense will result in an automatic 3 game minimum suspension.
 A player’s third offense will result in the player being suspended for the remainder of the season, and eligibility for future seasons may be revoked at the discretion of the Hockey League and Commissioner.